aantron/ocaml.org/data/planet/ocamlpro/blockchains--ocamlpro-an-overview.md

-today the most advanced language for Tezos: it offers OCaml-like and ReasonML-like syntaxes for writing smart contracts, compilation and de-compilation to/from Michelson, multiple-entry points, static type-checking &agrave; la ML, etc. Its
+today the most advanced language for Tezos: it offers OCaml-like and ReasonML-like syntaxes for writing smart contracts, compilation and de-compilation to/from Michelson, multiple-entry points, static type-checking à la ML, etc. Its
 <a href="https://www.liquidity-lang.org/edit">online editor</a> allows to develop smart
 contracts and to deploy them directly into the alphanet or mainnet.
-Liquidity has been used before the mainnet launch to de-compile the Foundation&rsquo;s vesting smart contracts in order to review them.
+Liquidity has been used before the mainnet launch to de-compile the Foundation’s vesting smart contracts in order to review them.
 This smart contract language represents more than two years of work, and is fully funded by OCamlPro.
 It has been developed with formal verification in mind, formal verification being one of the